 For companies that do not already have a content distribution workflow, or for those that are looking to innovate or expand the way in which content is distributed, Vitrium Security’s Central User Portal does just that.

-A document protection plan can help to ensure that your documents are controlled, tracked and protected.
-As part of this plan, companies should consider their password policies, the format for their documents, and the delivery mechanism for distributing their files.
+A document protection plan can help ensure that you are always in complete control of your documents.
+You can secure and track them.
+As core elements of a document protection strategy, companies should consider their password policies, the format their documents are in, and the delivery methods they choose for distributing protected documents.

-Yes, IT is responsible for providing solutions driven by the business need, but it is usually not up to them to identify it.
-It is essential that all levels of management should buy in to the need to protect intellectual assets, files, and sensitive company data, as it impacts the bottom line, and affects the digital safety and operations of the business.
-Ensure that executives actively promote secure document sharing policies (document hygiene) so that it becomes part of the corporate culture, and guide departments and staff so that tools and processes are successfully implemented.
+It is essential that all levels of management are aware of the need to protect intellectual property.
+Understanding the importance of protecting documents, digital assets, files, and sensitive company data, is crucial.
+It impacts your company's bottom line, and affects the digital safety and operations of your business.
+Ensure that executives actively promote secure document sharing policies so that it becomes part of the corporate culture, and guide departments and staff so that tools and processes are successfully implemented.

 2. Identify your “crown jewels”

 The second step to a secure document protection plan is to determine which documents and assets comprise your intellectual property.
 Think about documents that include sensitive information or that are confidential.
 Protect documents that can cause revenue loss or damage to your reputation if unlawfully copied or shared.
 Make a list of these documents and their workflows, and ensure they are thoroughly protected with a quality DRM software.

 3. Set a password policy